<?xml version="1.0" encoding="ISO-8859-1"?>

 <item>

-<title>Apr 16, Enneagram Diagnostics Uncover a Women Managers Emotional Outlook on Life</title>
+<title>Apr 16, Enneagram Diagnostics Uncover a Women Manager’s Emotional Outlook on Life</title>

-<description>The Enneagram of Personality maintains that the personalities of women in management are psychologically connected to the world in specific and habitual ways.</description>
+<link>https://www.coaching-for-new-women-managers.com/Enneagram.html</link><guid isPermaLink="false">261ee15f25a511e0d45a974ea7bee8a7</guid><description>The Enneagram of Personality maintains that the personalities of women in management are psychologically connected to the world in specific and habitual ways.</description>

-<pubDate>Wed, 16 Apr 2008 22:12:30 GMT</pubDate>
+<pubDate>Wed, 16 Apr 2008 18:12:30 -0400</pubDate>

 </item>